jobial-io/sclap/README.md

 </dependency>
 ```

-to `pom.xml` if you use Maven, where scala.version is either 2.12, 2.13 and 3.0 coming soon (for Scala 2.11, use version 1.1.7).
+to `pom.xml` if you use Maven, where scala.version is either 2.12, 2.13 (for Scala 2.11, use version 1.1.7).

 ### ...and a more detailed one